 Easter Seals Ontario has been providing scholarships to students attending colleges and universities for many years.
-In 2016 there are over $50,000 worth of scholarships available to students with physical disabilities.
 From our experience we would like to share some tips on obtaining these and other scholarships.

 - Identify the deadline for submission – Late applications will not be accepted.
 Know the due date, whether by mail or electronically, and allow plenty of time to complete the form and submit by the deadline.

 - Read the eligibility criteria carefully – Make sure that you meet the criteria and you understand the documents that you need to provide to prove you meet the criteria.
 If you need any documents, or transcripts, allow plenty of time to get them from the medical professional, secondary or post secondary school.